 By applying statistical analysis to its database of more than 5 million used vehicle transactions annually, Manheim has developed a measurement of used vehicle prices that is independent of underlying shifts in the characteristics of vehicles being sold.
 View the index methodology.

 The Manheim Index is increasingly recognized by both financial and economic analysts as the premier indicator of pricing trends in the used vehicle market, but should not be considered indicative or predictive of any individual remarketer's results.

-Rental risk pricing declines month over month.
-The average price for rental risk units sold at auction in the first 15 days of November was up 26.6% year over year.
-Rental risk prices were down 13% compared to October.
-Average mileage for rental risk units in the first half of November (at 73,011 miles) was up 35% compared to a year ago and up 20% month over month.
+Rental risk mileage is nearly unchanged from June, holding stable from last year.
+The average price for rental risk units sold at auction in July was up 31.9% year over year.
+Rental risk prices were down 0.5% compared to June.
+Average mileage for rental risk units in July (at 58,800 miles) was down 33.3% compared to a year ago and up 0.1% from June.